> Skip to content

 The riveting tale of the 18th century slave ship voyage of the Zorg that led to the abolition of slavery.

-From the New York Times bestselling author of Cobalt Red, discover the incredible true story and page-turning account of the 18th century slave ship that sparked the human rights campaign to end the slave trade.
-Perfect for fans of David Grann’s The Wager and The Wide, Wide Sea by Hampton Sides.
+From the author of New York Times bestseller and Pulitzer Prize Finalist Cobalt Red, discover the incredible true story and page-turning account of the 18th century slave ship that sparked the human rights campaign to end the slave trade.

 In 1781, the Zorg set off from The Netherlands to West Africa and from there onto the Caribbean.
 The fateful voyage would alter the course of history forever.
+By the time its journey ends, the Zorg would become the first undeniable argument against slavery.

 In his riveting new book, bestselling author and Pulitzer Prize finalist Siddharth Kara brings history to life, showcasing how the Zorg’s fateful voyage exposed the harsh reality of the slave trade.